JaySLee/covid/README.md

 ## National trend
 * [012422:] Latest new cases = 64630 (RIVMc), 64757 (RIVMn) &rarr; -636 (since yesterday)
 * <ins>Caveats:</ins>
-  - [011422:] It looks pretty clear -- given the lowering hospitalizations despite massive increase in infections -- that omicron is indeed less severe; hence, one might want to focus on hospitalization numbers (to determine how much one should be alarmed or not on a given day 😉).
+  - [011422:] It looks pretty clear -- given the lowering hospitalizations despite massive increase in infections -- that omicron is indeed less severe.
+    + Hence, one might want to focus on hospitalization numbers (to determine how much one should be alarmed or not on a given day 😉); see [analysis below](#hospital-occupancy-trends).
   - RIVMc is computed from the cumulative file while RIVMn is specifically new cases data.
 Not sure why there's a difference.
   - [121421:] Dropping numbers may be deceiving.
 From Dutchnews.nl:
 > However, changes in the testing regime may have had an impact on the number of official cases.
 People with mild symptoms are now being told to take a self test first and only report to the regional health board testing centres if that test is positive.
 It is not yet clear if everyone who has a positive self test is following the new guidelines and requesting a confirmation check.